-- 5.5.1.2.
-B. After reviewing the case, the Dean of Students may: - i.
-Affirm or overturn the findings of the Student Conduct Officer. - ii.
-Affirm or alter the sanction imposed by the Student Conduct Officer. - iii.
+5.5.1.2.
+B. After reviewing the case, the Dean of Students may:

+i- Affirm or overturn the findings of the Student Conduct Officer.

+ii.
+Affirm or alter the sanction imposed by the Student Conduct Officer.

+iii.
 Remand the case to the Student Conduct Officer.
 A remand will generally occur where new evidence is to be reviewed or as otherwise determined by the Dean of Students.
-Where a case is remanded, the decision of the Student Conduct Officer may be appealed to the Vice-President for Student Affairs. - iv.
+Where a case is remanded, the decision of the Student Conduct Officer may be appealed to the Vice-President for Student Affairs.

+iv.
 The Dean of Students will send written notification of the decision to the appealing party within two weeks of meeting with the appealing party, with a copy sent to the Student Conduct Officer.

-7.2, 5.5.2.
+7.2.
+5.5.1.
 Appeal to Vice President for Student Affairs

-The decision on sanctions made by the Student Conduct Officer Student Conduct Committee, or the Dean of Students may be appealed to the Vice President for Student Affairs.
-The student must submit a written request for appeal to the Vice President for Student Affairs within seven working days of the date of the written decision from the Dean of Students.
-The Vice President for Student Affairs will send written notification of the decision to the appealing party within two weeks of receiving the request for appeal.
+The decision on sanctions pertaining to students made by the Student Conduct Officer Student Conduct Committee, or the Dean of Students may be appealed to the Vice President for Student Affairs.
+The student must submit a written request for appeal to the Vice President for Student Affairs within seven ten (10) working days of the date of the written decision from the Dean of Students.
+The Vice President for Student Affairs will send written notification of the decision to the appealing party within two weeks ten (10) working days of receiving the request for appeal.
 A copy of the decision shall be sent to the Dean of Students.